cocos/cocos-docs/en/cocos-service/sdkhub.md

   - Requires testing on a Huawei or Honor branded phone with the **HMS Core Service** installed.

-- Enable the SDKHub service in the **Service** panel, and add a new config set to the SDKHub services panel.
+- Enable the Cocos SDKHub service in the **Service** panel, and add a new config set to the Cocos SDKHub services panel.

   ![](sdkhub/sdkhub-panel2.png)